Raditfiransah/Star-Correction-Model/README.md

 # ⭐ Star-Correction: Multi-Task BERT for Sentiment & Star Rating

-Multi-task learning pipeline that simultaneously predicts **sentiment** (Positive / Neutral / Negative) and **corrected star rating** (1–5) from Google Maps review texts, utilizing a shared BERT encoder with two independent classification heads dedicated to each task.
+Multi-task learning pipeline that simultaneously predicts **sentiment** (Positive / Neutral / Negative) and **corrected star rating** (1–5) from Google Maps review texts of tourist attractions in the Malang region, utilizing a shared BERT encoder with two independent classification heads dedicated to each task.

 ---